SaxenaTarun/SaxenaTarun/README.md

 **About Me:**

 - 👨🏽‍💻 Grad Student for Master of Science in Artificial Intelligence at NEU, Boston 👨🏻‍🎓
-- 🌱 I’m currently learning something cool :wink:
+- 🌱 I’m currently learning Pytorch :wink:
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: saxena.tarun17@gmail.com